-For all three grades, every test met the blueprint specifications at all levels.
+In Spring 2024, every test in all three grades met the blueprint specifications at the level of the science disciplines, which is the lowest content level at which scores for individual students are reported.
 Blueprint match is discussed in detail in this technical report in Volume 2, Test Development, for both simulated and operational test administrations.